Skip to main content

 • When to Book Travel: Only book travel after scheduling your audition—either during the self-schedule period or by submitting a request form afterward.
 Do not book travel to San Francisco before your audition is scheduled.

 • Traveling to SFCM - Same Day (not recommended): Due to potential travel delays and limited rescheduling options, same-day travel is strongly discouraged.
-If necessary, plan to land at SFO at least 3.5 hours before your tentative audition time to accommodate any time changes.
+If necessary, applicants are encouraged to be in San Francisco a minimum of four hours before your tentative audition time to accommodate the final audition confirmation time.

 • Departure Time Warning: Avoid booking departures within four hours after your original tentative audition time to allow for possible confirmation time changes, audition delays, and San Francisco transit.